-The current outbreak of the novel coronavirus, or COVID-19, has caused severe disruptions in the United States and global economy and to our business, and may continue to have an adverse impact on our performance and results of operations.
+The ongoing COVID-19 pandemic has caused severe disruptions in the United States and global economy and to our business, and may continue to have an adverse impact on our performance and results of operations.

-During the first quarter of 2020, a novel coronavirus, or COVID-19, spread to over 200 countries and territories, as well as to every state in the United States.
-The World Health Organization has designated COVID-19 as a pandemic, and numerous countries, including the United States, have declared national emergencies with respect to COVID-19.
-The global impact of the outbreak has been rapidly evolving, and as cases of COVID-19 have continued to be identified in additional countries, many countries have reacted by instituting quarantines and restrictions on travel, closing financial markets and/or restricting trading and limiting operations of non-essential businesses.
+Since the first quarter of 2020, the global impact of the COVID-19 pandemic has been rapidly evolving, and many countries have reacted by instituting quarantines and restrictions on travel, closing financial markets and/or restricting trading and limiting operations of non-essential businesses.
 Such measures are disrupting global supply chains, significantly increasing rates of unemployment and adversely impacting many industries, including the commercial finance and real estate markets in which we compete.
-The outbreak could have a continued adverse impact on economic and market conditions and trigger a period of global economic slowdown
+The outbreak could have a continued adverse impact on economic and market conditions and trigger a period of global economic slowdown.